siczmj/calendar/README.md

 # CalendarView
 A full customizable calendar widget for Android 4 and above.
 The main goal is to create a customized calendar widget that is easy to use while it can be adapted for unique design.
-I follow the AdapterView concept because I am using the GridView with small populating.
+I follow the AdapterView concept because I am using the GridView with smart populating.

 ### Motivation
 2 years ago I made a Calendar widget on Android which could be used several times.
 I decided to clean the code and published.
-I hope to will be useful.
+I hope to it will be useful.

 ## Usage